hd132506/cloudification/README.md

 3. Clients input their own data to the client model to generate *smashed data* and send them to the server.

-4. The server returns the prediction by feeding them into the server model.
+4. The server returns the final prediction by feeding them into the server model.

    - Updating model does not supported in this phase but should be implemented soon.